jchen1707/danny_AI-nge/README.md

 Highest point total at the end of the year wins the league championship.

 ## Features
 Danny AInge will use the Yahoo API to securely access your team and automate changes and roster moves with the press of a button.
-Initially,
+The initial scope of the project will only optimize for head to head game modes.

 ![screenshot2](assets/h2h-screenshot.PNG)